 - You have already paid the previous loan, if you took any

 To get the loan, you need to dial *150*03# from your Idea prepaid number and follow the instructions.
 You’ll have to pay Rs.
 5 next time when you recharge your balance.

 Tata DOCOMO has just started this facility since Feb 2015 and you may now get a balance loan of Rs.
 4, provided your DOCOMO connection is at least 3 months old and you have current balance below Rs.
 5.

 To get the loan, dial the toll free USSD *369# on your DOCOMO powered mobile handset OR SMS LOAN to 369.
 Rs.
 5 will be recovered from your account the next time you recharge.

-Reliance India Mobile allows its prepaid “Mobile” and “Hello” customers to enjoy credit loans from Rs.
+Reliance doesn’t allow any loan services for it’s JIO customers at the moment.
+But it used to allow its RIM prepaid “Mobile” and “Hello” customers to enjoy credit loans from Rs.
 5 to 15 under it’s VAS Simply Suvidha.
-To get the loan, send YCR to 51234 and follow the instructions that will flash up on your mobile screen.
+To get the loan, existing customers may send YCR to 51234 and follow the instructions that will flash up on your mobile screen.
 Its a subscription-based service, so whenever you want to opt-out or unsubscribe from it, just send NCR to the same number i.e. 51234.